usagitoneko97/klara/A4.Cfg/readme.md

 ![dominance tree](resources/dominator_tree.svg)

-T
 #### Algorithm

 The algorithm for constructing the dominance tree is fairly simple.
 Consider a slightly complex dominance relationship of a tree.
+Assume that the source is **B0**.

 ![dominator_tree_example](resources/dominator_tree_example.svg.png)